LauriHursti/visions/README.md

 Datasets used in training the neural network models will be published in a separate Git repository.

 ## Installation
 Since Python 3 can be too slow for calculation intensive operations, FASText point and component search and DBSCAN are implemented in C++.
-The installation instructions below have been tested on a fresh installation of Ubuntu 18.04 LTS.
+The following installation instructions have been tested on a fresh installation of Ubuntu 18.04 LTS.

-### Pre-requisites
+### Prerequisites

 1. Cmake for compilation automation.
 I [installed Cmake 3.17.3 from source code](https://cmake.org/install/), but any version starting from 3.12 should work.
-1. A C++ compiler.
+1. A C++ compiler supporting C++11 standard.
 I used g++ 7.5.0, which was simply installed with ``sudo apt install g++``.
 2. Python 3.6 was used for running the python code.
 It should be included in Ubuntu 18.04.

 ### Compile C++ code